centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **Has the dataset been used for any tasks already?**

 Yes, the dataset has been used to pre-train Danish language models.
-Furthermore, the unfiltered dataset have also been used in [4] and [5], for examining of the development on the Danish Web.
+Furthermore, the unfiltered dataset has also been used in [4] and [5], for examining of the development on the Danish web.

 **Is there a repository that links to any or all papers or systems that use the dataset?**